-Many of you have probably seen a “We Buy Houses CASH” or “We Buy Houses FAST” sign while driving around town.
+Many of you have probably seen the signs around town: “We Buy Houses CASH” or “We Buy Houses FAST.”
 But if you’re like most home sellers, this may be your first experience dealing with investors.
-What are the pros and cons of selling to an investor?
+Knowledge empowers good decisions, so here are the pros and cons of selling to a real estate investor.

 Investors buy homes “as is” in order to flip them.
-As a seller, that allows you to avoid any costly repairs that would normally be considered your responsibility.
-If you know you cannot afford to repair or stage your house yourself, then you might consider selling to an investor.
+As a seller that plans on selling a house to a real estate investor, this allows you to avoid any costly repairs that would normally be considered your responsibility.
+If you know you cannot afford to repair or stage your home yourself, then you might consider selling the house to an investor.

-There are investors who can close in as little as 7 days.
-This is possible because the sale of the property does not rely on approved financing, appraised values or home inspections.
-Being able to skip all these steps speeds up the process.
-At Big State Home Buyers, we regularly close in less than a month, and some other investors offer the same fast service.
+Some investors can close in as little as seven days because the sale of the property does not rely on approved financing, appraised values or home inspections.
+Being able to skip all of these steps speeds up the process.
+We regularly close in less than a month, and some other investors offer the same fast service.

-To avoid scam artists posing as investors, get the name of the investor and do research online to see who they are.
+To avoid scam artists posing as investors, get the name of the investor and research online to know more about them.
 Ask for references and look them up with the Better Business Bureau.
-While this is a start, there is actually a lot you can do yourself to make sure you are working with a credible and reliable company.
-For a detailed article on exactly how to avoid real estate investor and guru scams, click here.
+While this is a start, you can actually do a lot yourself to make sure you are working with a credible and reliable company.
+Learn more details about how to avoid real estate investor and guru scams.

 3: Investors do not need a license to buy.

 It’s true.
 Because investors aren’t representing a buyer or a seller in the transaction and are only representing themselves, they do not need a license.
 Some investors are corporations while others are individuals buying and selling on their own.
 Do not decide on a company to sell your house to without researching them.
 You can also ask about their experience and credentials, and a reputable buyer will deliver.